Annie Baker

-Early life
+Early life and education

 Baker's family lived in Cambridge, Massachusetts, when Baker was born, but soon moved to Amherst, Massachusetts, where she grew up and where her father, Conn Nugent, was an administrator for the Five Colleges consortium and her mother Linda Baker was a psychology doctoral student.
+Baker’s father is Irish Catholic, and her mother is Jewish.
 Her brother is author Benjamin Baker Nugent.
 Baker graduated from the Department of Dramatic Writing at New York University's Tisch School of the Arts.
 She earned her Master of Fine Arts degree in playwriting from Brooklyn College in 2009.
 One of her early jobs was as a guest-wrangler helping to oversee contestants on the reality-television program The Bachelor.

-She is married to Nico Baumbach, with whom she has one child.
-Her brother-in-law is Noah Baumbach.

 Career

-Plays
+2008–2012: Early works

 Body Awareness, her first play produced Off-Broadway, was staged by the Atlantic Theater Company in May and June 2008.
 The play featured JoBeth Williams.
 Circle Mirror Transformation premiered Off-Broadway at Playwrights Horizons in October 2009 and received the Obie Award for Best New American Play and Performance.